manuel-tran/s5cl/README.md

 ## Implementation

-## Losses

-To avoid that the contrastive losses on labeled and unlabeld images to be in conflict with each other, the hyperparameter which controls the cluster density should be different.

-In our case we, use the SupConLoss with a single hyperparameters called the temperature.
-Its value should be higher for unlabeled images than for labeled images.
-Instead of this loss, it is also possible to use this implementation with other loss functions.
+We use the state-of-the-art SupConLoss.
+It outperforms other contrastive losses such as SimCLR, does not require hard-negative mining, and only has one hyperparameter called the temperature that controls the cluster density.
+To avoid conflicts between the supervised, self-supervised , and semi-supervised losses, the temperature for the unlabeled images should always be larger than the temperature for the labeled images.

+It is worth noting, that our framework also works with other contrastive or metric losses.
+To use other loss functions, the training script might need to be adapted to accommodate mining or additional hyperparameters.